How to look after your e-bike?

-What can an electric bike owner do to ensure the long life of their ebike?
+What can I do to ensure the long life of my e-bike?

 These days, you don’t really want a battery to run completely flat.
 We say at about 50% you should recharge - that’s a pretty safe bet for almost all batteries.
 Some batteries need to be charged every three months, so if the bike is being stored during winter, whenever you get a nice day, get the bike out, ride it just to keep everything working and moving, then charge it.